At Lakey Lane we encourage our children to be confident and competent users of technology whilst emphasising the importance of keeping safe online.

 We have extensive security measures in place to help safeguard all pupils from inappropriate content and from Early Years children are taught how to stay safe online.
 Staff have regular training from our Internet Safety Leader to ensure they are all updated on online safety matters.

-The teaching of internet safety is incorporated into our Computing curriculum, through half-termly e-safety half days, as well as discreetly taught lessons as part of PSHE.
+The teaching of internet safety is incorporated into our Computing curriculum as well as discreetly taught lessons as part of PSHE.
 Aspects of e-safety are constantly referred to throughout each Computing unit of work with key points continually reinforced.

 We deliver an e-safety curriculum to ensure our children are responsible users of the internet who know how to stay in control.